When is probate required?

 Summary

 • Probate is usually needed if the estate of the person who died is worth more than £10,000.
-You can read our guide on what is probate for more information.
+Read our what is probate guide for more information.

 • If most of the assets in the estate were jointly owned – such as a joint mortgage or bank account – probate may not be needed.